opencadc/caom2/caom2-meta-sync/README.md

 org.opencadc.caom2.metasync.batchSize={integer}

 ```
+The source can be either a repository service, or a caom2 database.
+Only one of
+`org.opencadc.caom2.metasync.source.repoService` or
+`org.opencadc.caom2.metasync.source.db.*` can be configured.

-`org.opencadc.caom2.metasync.source.resourceID` is the resource identifier for
+`org.opencadc.caom2.metasync.source.repoService` is the resource identifier for
 a registered caom2 repository service (e.g. ivo://cadc.nrc.ca/ams)

+`org.opencadc.caom2.metasync.source.db.*` is the caom2 database connection settings.

 `org.opencadc.caom2.metasync.collection` The collection name used to query
 for Artifacts in the repository service.